-Beginning each September (when vaccine for the upcoming influenza season becomes available) persons at high risk who are seen by health-care providers for routine care or as a result of hospitalization should be offered influenza vaccine.
+Beginning each September (when vaccine for the upcoming influenza season becomes available), persons at high risk who are seen by health-care providers for routine care or as a result of hospitalization should be offered influenza vaccine.
 Opportunities to vaccinate persons at high risk for complications of influenza should not be missed.

-In previously published recommendations, the optimal time for organized vaccination campaigns for persons in high-risk groups was defined as the period from mid-October through mid-November.
-This period has been extended to include the first 2 weeks in October.
+The optimal time for organized vaccination campaigns for persons in high-risk groups is usually the period from October through mid-November.
 In the United States, influenza activity generally peaks between late December and early March.
 High levels of influenza activity infrequently occur in the contiguous 48 states before December.
 Administering vaccine too far in advance of the influenza season should be avoided in facilities such as nursing homes, because antibody levels might begin to decline within a few months of vaccination.
 Vaccination programs can be undertaken as soon as current vaccine is available if regional influenza activity is expected to begin earlier than December.

-Children <9 years of age who have not been vaccinated previously should receive two doses of vaccine at least 1 month apart to maximize the likelihood of a satisfactory antibody response to all three vaccine antigens.
+Children aged <9 years who have not been vaccinated previously should receive two doses of vaccine at least 1 month apart to maximize the likelihood of a satisfactory antibody response to all three vaccine antigens.
 The second dose should be administered before December, if possible.
 Vaccine should be offered to both children and adults up to and even after influenza virus activity is documented in a community.